SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization

 \section{Preliminaries}

 \paragraph{System} We model our \emph{system} as a fixed set of replicas $\Replicas$.
 We write $\n = \abs{\Replicas}$ to denote the number of replicas and we write $\f$ to denote the number of \emph{faulty replicas}.
 Each replica $\Replica \in \Replicas$ has a unique identifier $\ID{\Replica}$ with $0 \leq \ID{\Replica} < \n$.
-We assume that non-faulty replicas behave in accordance with the protocols they are executing, while faulty replicas can have arbitrary faults and can behave in arbitrary, possibly coordinated and malicious ways.
-We do not make any assumptions about clients: all clients can be malicious without affecting \PVP{}.
-We assume $\n > 3\f$ (a minimal requirement to provide consensus in an asynchronous environment~\cite{book}).
+We assume $\n > 3\f$ (a minimal requirement to provide consensus in an asynchronous environment~\cite{book}), that non-faulty replicas behave in accordance with the protocols they are executing, and that faulty replicas can behave arbitrarily, possibly coordinated and malicious ways.
+We do not make any assumptions about clients: all clients can be malicious without affecting \SpotLess{}.